 Concealed Carry Training

 The majority of states require you to get a license in order to be able to conceal carry.
+For many states, part of getting a license involves taking some training.
 The requirements for the length and content of that training differ greatly state to state.
 Some states don’t require any training while others require lots of training.
 Most fall somewhere in the middle.
 Also, the government entity that issues the license differs state to state.
 Here are some examples:

 - Georgia doesn’t require any training.
 You apply for the license through the county Probate Court.